 Your choice should be guided by the type of problem you’re having.
 Someone who may be clinically depressed could benefit from taking medication, while someone dealing with a phobia might find therapy with a psychologist the most effective choice.

 Usually, if a counselor or a psychologist is treating someone whom they feel has severe symptoms (such as suicidal or highly irrational thoughts), they may suggest a consultation with a psychiatrist to help clarify a diagnosis and possibly prescribe medications.

-“I am all alone since almost a year now, I had a breakup after 5 year relationship.
-He was my everything, my world- the first person I called in the morning, the last person I thought of my future with in the night.
-I changed my entire self for him and he had left me and gone.
+“I am all alone for almost a year now, I had a breakup after a 5-year relationship.
+He was my everything, my world- the first person I called in the morning, the last person I thought of my future within the night.
+I changed my entire self for him, and he had left me and gone.
 I tried everything- I worked more, shopped, stopped spending time with people, I even tried smoking but even now I am lonely, I can not feel happy, I can’t enjoy anything, can’t eat, can’t sleep.
 Now I’ve started feeling that things will never get better, I can not be helped, there is nothing to be helped, there is no light, no getting out of this perpetual doom, the only out is to die.
 I feel unworthy of anything even being loved.
 I feel like dying so I don’t have to feel this sad forever.
 I feel like ending everything…”

 A psychiatrist can help prescribe medication so that Ria feels less sad and negative and alongside a counselor will help her deal and overcome the negative thoughts, emotions, and behavior that maybe stemming from the Breakup.